Koi Angelfish Care: Mine Lived With Goldfish for Years

 How do you tell a male from a female Koi Angelfish?

-It is very difficult to sex them, especially when they are young.
-Mature males sometimes develop a small bump on their head (nuchal hump), but the only certain way is to observe their breeding tubes when spawning.
-The female's is short and blunt, while the male's is smaller and pointed.
+It is very difficult to sex them, especially when young.
+Mature males sometimes develop a small bump on their head (nuchal hump), but the only certain way is to observe their breeding tubes when spawning — the female's is short and blunt, while the male's is smaller and pointed.